Professional Reading Program

-There is no right or wrong way to read, or to use this program.
-It is a tool that we've made available for anyone to use as they see fit.
+There’s no right or wrong way to read or to use this program.
+It’s a tool available for anyone to use as they see fit.
 Most professional organizations maintain some sort of reading program, and reading followed by reflection is a valuable tool for leadership development.

-You do not need to read all the books on the list, although that is great if you do.
-For most of the titles we have put together a basic "why should I read this" document with some simple questions meant to spark discussion.
+You don’t need to read all the books on the list, although that’s great if you do.
+For each of this year’s titles, we’ve put together a basic “why should I read this” document with some simple questions meant to spark discussion.
 Feel free to use these discussion questions or come up with your own.
-You do not have to agree with the authors, or even like what they have to say.
+You don’t have to agree with the authors, or even like what they have to say.
 The important part is to read, think about it, and talk about it!

 Many local libraries offer digital access to digital books and audio books to their members.
 There are also many options for purchasing the books in hard copy or digital format.